weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 // Now inject this interface into each client and call its public methods.
 // The `dest` type is independent from the input parameters, so calling each method once
 // is enough to assert that all of them use correct response types.
 // A small price to pay for not having a redundant Response interface.
-Which methods was it gonna have anyways? transport := mockTransport(t) query.NewClient(transport).NearVector() backup.NewClient(transport).Create()
+What methods was it gonna have anyways? transport := mockTransport(t) query.NewClient(transport).NearVector() backup.NewClient(transport).Create()
 ```

-The above is only a rough sketch, but with a _minimal_ transport interface, mocking it out is extremely cheap and can be done in a handful of lines.
+The above is only a rough sketch, but with a _minimal_ interface, mocking transport out is extremely cheap and can be done in a handful of lines.
 Finally, if response is a pointer we get a neat property of passing a `nil` to tell transport we aren't interested in the response body and that it needn't bother unmarshaling it.

 Alright!
 This being said, we now have everything we need to formulate the Transport interface.